getindata/gid-mdp-workshop/Session 2a - hands-on exercises.md

 ## Load a seed CSV file to your data warehouse

 In order to calculate VAT, we need information on the applicable VAT rates in the countries where purchases were made.
 We do not have such data in our raw tables.
 What we have is a CSV file - [seed_tax_rates.csv](CSV/seed_tax_rates.csv).
-Insteat of loading it manualy to Bigquery, we will put it into our dbt project as a `seed` file:
+Insteat of loading it manualy to BigQuery, we will put it into our dbt project as a `seed` file:

 1. Upload the [seed_tax_rates.csv](CSV/seed_tax_rates.csv) to `seeds` folder in your dbt project.